tianyingw/tianyingw.github.io/Talks.md

 ## 2026 ##

+60\.
+SLDS 2026 Conference, New York, NY (11/2026)

 59\.
-SLDS 2026 Conference, New York, NY (11/2026)
+14th International Conference on Intelligent Biology and Medicine (ICIBM 2026), Buffalo, NY (08/2026)

 58\.
-14th International Conference on Intelligent Biology and Medicine (ICIBM 2026), Buffalo, NY (08/2026)
+Sixth International Workshop on Statistical Analyses of Multi-Outcome Data, Bordeaux, France (06/2026)

 57\.
-Sixth International Workshop on Statistical Analyses of Multi-Outcome Data, Bordeaux, France (06/2026)
+Department of Statistics, Iowa State University, Ames, IA (04/2026)

 56\.
-Department of Statistics, Iowa State University, Ames, IA (04/2026)
+Department of Mathematics and Statistics, University of New Hampshire, Durham, NH (04/2026)

 55\.
 Department of Biostatistics, Epidemiology and Informatics, University of Pennsylvania, Philadelphia, PA (03/2026)